 This is another infamous time travel paradox.
 On your adventure into the past, you meet a man, and for whatever reason (many exist, including an attempted theft to an accident), you end up killing him.
 You realize after he is dead that it is, in fact, your grandfather, specifically at an age where he had not yet met your grandmother.
 Because he is now dead, he never will meet her, so your mother/father will not exist, so you cannot exist either.
 But then, because you do not exist, you could not go back in time and kill him.
 So he never died, so you did exist, and you still went back in time.
 How can you exist and not exist at the same time?

 In general, the grandfather paradox is simply you going back in time and preventing an event from occurring that is integral to your existence.
 Just like the predestination paradox, this deals with you being the source of a major event in your life but in this case an event of destruction.

 As sad as it is to admit it, this paradox addresses an impossible scenario.
-One simply cannot predict the total future because no one can know all the information of the Universe at any given moment.
+One simply cannot predict the total future because no one can know all the information about the Universe at any given moment.
 But what about in a quantum sense?
-Then we are cooking, because we have probabilities of certain futures and we don’t need all the info to analyze that scenario (161).
+Then we are cooking because we have probabilities of certain futures, and we don’t need all the info to analyze that scenario (161).

 Another possibility developed by Seth Lloyd in 2009 combines quantum teleportation and post-selection.
 His theory eliminates the possibility of alternative universes that David's CTC method predicts and instead keeps the time-traveler in his own universe.
 But more solutions are sure to crop up, so keep an eye out!